University Hospital Inpatient Stroke Service

 - Neuromuscular disease

-In addition, residents maintain a weekly half-day Continuity Clinic throughout their residency.
+In addition, residents maintain the equivalent of a weekly half-day Continuity Clinic throughout their residency.

 Electromyography (EMG) / Neuromuscular

-The EMG rotation is at least 2 months long, although residents are encouraged to do an additional month immediately afterwards.
-While on the Neuromuscular service, residents receive didactic and hands-on training in electrodiagnosis of disorders affecting the peripheral nervous system.
+The EMG rotation is at least two months long, although many residents choose to do an additional month immediately afterwards.
+Residents receive didactic and hands-on training in electrodiagnosis of disorders affecting the peripheral nervous system.
 Over the course of the rotation, the resident becomes increasingly independent and may perform more than 100 EMG studies under supervision.
 Residents also participate in the clinical evaluation and treatment of patients with neuromuscular diseases and in the examination of nerve and muscle biopsies.

 The University of Michigan also is the home of EMG Whiz, a popular Web-based EMG training simulator for residents and fellows.

-This two week rotation allows residents the opportunity to review literature on quality improvement in the healthcare environment, plan a project, collect and analyze data surrounding a quality issue, and work to make a meaningful change in the way the system works.
+Residents work on teams throughout the year to develop and implement longitudinal quality improvement projects.
+The QI blocks allow senior residents the opportunity to have dedicated time to plan a project, collect and analyze data surrounding a quality issue, and work to make a meaningful change in the way the system works.

-In addition to the outpatient selectives detailed above, an average of 4.5 months of elective time are provided during the 3 years of residency.
+In addition to the outpatient selectives detailed above, an average of five months of elective time are provided during the three years of residency.
 Many residents choose to work on clinical or basic research during this time.
-Other popular electives include neuroradiology, neuro-ophthalmology, neuropathology, neurosurgery, neurological education, neuroimmunology, genetics, stroke, sleep, movement disorders and epilepsy.
+Other popular electives include neuroradiology, neuro-ophthalmology, sports neurology, neuropathology, neurosurgery, neurological education, neuroimmunology, genetics, stroke, sleep, movement disorders and epilepsy.
 Residents may also use elective time to become more adept at electrodiagnostic tests like EMG, EEG, evoked potentials and intraoperative monitoring.
 Residents may also choose to do electives in international health care.

-Every resident gets two 2-week vacations per year.
+Every resident gets two two-week vacations per year.
 Vacation is scheduled in "blocks," so it is not taken during other rotations.